smehdim/Intelligent-systems-projects/README.md

 # is_projects
-a repository containing my home works from intelligent systems course@ut.
+a repository containing my homeworks from intelligent systems course@ut.

 this course had 5 assignments with following topics: